 Any password policies that an organization may have established for their corporate network are also in effect for Atlassian products.
 Using third-party integrations to mitigate the problem can lead to additional security concerns and measures.
 Similarly, as we mentioned earlier, the manual process of provisioning access to new users can be prone to human error, meaning some users may get access to tools they’re not supposed to have.

-With JIT provisioning, there is one less security issue to worry about, and your Atlassian toolset naturally falls in line with your security policies, making them more consistent in general.
-Similarly, pre-established group parameters within your IdP help to reduce the potential security issues that can arise from human error, however JIT does not act on permissions within groups, so these will still need to be configured on the product side.
+With JIT provisioning, there is one less security issue to worry about, and your toolset naturally falls in line with your security policies, making them more consistent in general.
+Similarly, pre-established group parameters within your IdP help to reduce the potential security issues that can arise from human error, but JIT does not act on permissions within groups, so these will still need to be configured on the product side.

 A modernized admin experience